stsh89/vim-settings/README.md

 Just another Vim settings under version control system.

 ## Installation
 Run these commands to get this Vim configuration working on your Linux machine.

     git clone git@github.com:stsh89/vim-settings.git ~/.vim --recursive
     echo "source ~/.vim/.vimrc" > ~/.vimrc

+## Some technical details
+My Vim settings include some plugins that are also under Git.
+So you can update them by the following command:

+    git submodule update --recursive --remote

+Or you can wait when I update them and just fetch this repo with:

+   git pull

 ## Vim tips